 - Melt the butter in a large saucepan over medium heat.
 Add the garlic and cook for 30 seconds.
-Take out all the garlic bits and add the flour, then whisk constantly until it turns a golden color and smells nutty.
+Add the flour and whisk constantly until it turns a golden color and smells nutty.
 Slowly pour in the milk a few splashes at a time, whisking constantly to smooth any clumps.
 Increase the heat to medium-high, then let cook, stirring constantly, until the sauce bubbles and thickens (about 8 to 10 minutes).

-- Remove the pan from the heat, then stir in the pumpkin, cream cheese, salt, pepper, cinnamon, nutmeg, and cayenne.
+- Remove the pan from the heat, then stir in the pumpkin, cream cheese, salt, pepper,sage, cinnamon, nutmeg, and cayenne.
 Continue whisking until the cream cheese melts and you have a smooth, rich sauce.
 Taste and add additional salt and pepper as desired.
 Add the parmesan cheese and stir one more time.

 - Add the cooked pasta to the pan and gently toss to combine.

 - Top with parmesan cheese and serve while it is warm.
 Enjoy! 🙂

 I will definitely try this recipe and MAKE it low fodmap friendly, garlic is not an option and NO lactose in the milk. ☺️